data-forge/data-forge-js/README.md

 Used for operations that search and merge data-farmes and series.

 If not specified an integer index (starting at 0) is generated based on row position.
 An index can be explicitly by specifying a column by name.

+## Pair

+Through this documentation and the Data-Forge code you will occasionally see a reference to a *pair* or *pairs*.
+Series and DataFrames are actually sequences of *pairs*, where each pair contains a index and a value or row.

 ## Lazy Evaluation